-Thank you to the 386 (108 of whom were first-time attendees) who joined us recently in Columbus for the 2019 CSE Annual Meeting.
+Thank you to the 386 attendees (108 of whom were first-time attendees) who joined us recently in Columbus for the 2019 CSE Annual Meeting.
 The meeting once again offered attendees a wonderful opportunity to network and learn from each other about the latest issues impacting scientific publishing.
-The meeting theme, “The Spirit of Scientific Publishing: Inclusion, Identity, Technology, and Beyond” was derived from Ms Jerrie Mock, first female to fly solo around the world, and her red Cessna, the “Spirit of Columbus.”
+The meeting theme, “The Spirit of Scientific Publishing: Inclusion, Identity, Technology, and Beyond” was derived from Ms Jerrie Mock, first woman to fly solo around the world, and her red Cessna, the “Spirit of Columbus.”

 This year, CSE introduced its new Code of Conduct to remind attendees explicitly of its commitment to “diversity and inclusivity, and to providing a safe and welcoming environment that allows for free expression of ideas and productive dialogue.”
 The Program Committee took this message to heart, encouraging moderators and session coordinators to seek out new voices and perspectives when recruiting speakers.
 To reinforce its commitment to inclusion, CSE offered a set of gender-neutral restrooms in the meeting space for the first time.